awslabs/aws-service-catalog-factory/account-vending/README.md

           Value: iam
         Versions:
           - Name: v1
-            Description: The iam roles needed for you to do your jobs
+            Description: template used to interact with custom resources in the shared projects.
             Active: True
             Source:
               Provider: CodeCommit